odan/odan.github.io/_posts/2020-09-09-slim4-http-session.md

 ```

-To check the user session for each request you can add a special middleware that
+To check the user session for each request you can add a middleware that
-that redirects all invalid requests to the login page.
+redirects all "invalid" requests to the login page.

 ```php
 <?php